KOSASIH/Qubot-One/README.md

 ## Overview

-**Qubot-One** is the pinnacle of technological advancement, representing the most super super advanced project in the universe focused on the development of quantum-powered robotics, known as Qubots.
+**Qubot-One** is the pinnacle of technological advancement, representing the most super super advanced high-tech project focused on the development of quantum-powered robotics, known as Qubots.
 This groundbreaking initiative integrates the unparalleled capabilities of quantum computing with cutting-edge artificial intelligence to create hyper-intelligent, adaptable, and efficient robotic systems.
 Our vision is to transcend the limits of current technology and redefine the future of human-robot collaboration.

 ## Features